In a recent news article it was reported that 1 million new Canadians came to…

 Getting a Mortgage on Your Presale Condominium in Vancouver

 Pre Sale residential condos are a popular option for many home buyers and investors in Vancouver.
-(Want an explanation of Presale Condos?
-Check out this video here).
+(Here is a quick explanation of how presale condos work).

 I recently had the pleasure of interviewing Jessi Johnson, a Mortgage Broker in Vancouver about mortgages and presales.

 Most people buying pre sales get mortgages on these properties when they complete several months or years later.
 Getting a mortgage is a fairly straightforward process and for most buyers occurs with very few issues.

 That said, very few buyers of presales realise that there is no guarantee that when they buy a presale condo there is a chance they may not be able to get a mortgage in a few years time when the property completes.

 Yes!
 A bank or lender will pre-qualify a Buyer based on the prevailing interest rates, lending rules, and borrowers financial situation at the time Buyer purchases the presale.
 BUT, they will not guarantee to give a mortgage at some time in the future and here’s why:

 No Guarantee of getting a Mortgage on a Presale?

 A bank or a lender cannot predict what will happen a few years from now in terms of: